rvt/bbq-controller/README.md

 value: ```fan1Start=L50``` (no range checking done, ensure it´s >0 and <100)

-This means that if the controller range is mapped from 0..100% to PWM range 50%..100%, thus 1% required results in 50.5% PWM to the fan.
+This means that if the controller range is mapped from 0..100% to PWM range 50%..100%, thus 1% required results in 50.5% duty cycke to the fan.
+How to test what value work for you.
+In the menu turn the fan off and wait untill the fan stops.
+Then in the menu set it to 1%.
+The fan should startup and slow down again.
+If it keeps running, you found the correct value.

+Note: The fan get's 'kicked' for 500ms at 75% duty cycle to get it into motion.

 ## Setting up temperature sensors